Score-Driven Exponential Random Graphs: A New Class of Time-Varying Parameter Models for Dynamical Networks: Applications to Real Data

 Using the test for temporal heterogeneity based on SD-ERGM, only the parameter $\theta_2$ turns out to be time-varying.
-In fact, testing the null hypothesis that each parameter is static, we obtain a p-value of $0.1$ for the link density and $10^{-4}$ for GWESP.
-In order to check whether the sequence of cross sectional estimates is consistent with the hypothesis that the parameters remain constant, we estimate the values $\theta_1^c$, $\theta_2^c$ from an ERGM using all observations.
+Testing the null hypothesis that each parameter is static, we obtain a p-value of $0.1$ for the link density and $10^{-4}$ for GWESP.
+To check whether the sequence of cross-sectional estimates is consistent with the hypothesis that the parameters remain constant, we estimate the values $\theta_1^c$, $\theta_2^c$ from an ERGM using all observations.
 This amounts to compute $\theta^c = \argmax{\theta} \sum_{t=1}^{74} \log P\tonde{\Y\et,\theta}$.
-Then, for each sequence of cross sectional estimates $\theta_1\et$ and $\theta_2\et$, we test the hypothesis of them being normally distributed around the constant values with unknown variance.
+Then, for each sequence of cross-sectional estimates $\theta_1\et$ and $\theta_2\et$, we test the hypothesis of them being normally distributed around the constant values with unknown variance.
 The p-values resulting from the \textit{t}-tests are $1.4\times 10^{-6}$ and $0.03$ for parameters $\theta_1$ and $\theta_2$, respectively.
-This simple test confirms that the two approaches imply quantitatively different behaviors for the parameters.
-This clearly emerges from Figure~\ref{fig:covoting_filter} that reports the estimates from the SD-ERGM (bold red lines), as well as the cross sectional ERGM estimates -- one per date (blue dots) or using the entire sample (dashed blue line).
+This simple test confirms that the two approaches imply quantitatively different parameter behaviors.
+This emerges from Fig.~\ref{fig:covoting_filter} that reports the estimates from the SD-ERGM (thick red lines), with their respective 95\% confidence intervals (shaded red bands), as well as the cross-sectional ERGM estimates -- one per date (blue dots) or using the entire sample (dashed blue line).